Transferring Credits from other Institutions

-Subject to the Graduation Requirements, students may transfer credits from other regionally accredited institutions and be eligible for the appropriate degree from Becker College by:
+Subject to the Graduation Requirements, students may transfer credits from other regionally accredited institutions and be eligible for the appropriate degree from Becker College, subject to meeting the following conditions:

-- Completion of a minimum of 30 credits at Becker College in order to be awarded a Bachelor's degree, exclusive of any credits awarded for Prior Learning, AP, CLEP, or other acceptable sources.
+- Completion of a minimum of 30 credits at Becker College in order to be awarded a bachelor’s degree, exclusive of any credits awarded for Prior Learning, AP, CLEP, or other acceptable

 - Courses must be within one level of the course at Becker College for which they will be used.
 Courses must have similar or greater prerequisites if they are to be considered for transfer from a lower level.

-Technical courses: Good for up to 5 years (science and technology)
+Science and Technology courses: good for up to 5 years